kepstein/lambdaPyStarter/readme.md

-# Lambda Starter Kit (lambdaStarter)
+# Lambda Python Starter Kit (lambdaPyStarter)

-lambdaStarter is a lightweight framework designed to help start new Python based Lambda projects.
+lambdaPyStarter is a lightweight framework designed to help start new Python based Lambda projects.
 The starter kit encourages the use of Emulambda, a utility which helps speed up development of Lambda functions by emulating Lambda on your local environment.
 The starter kit also makes use of the lambda-uploader utility which helps deliver the Lambda function in a consistent way to AWS Lambda.

 # Maintainer
 Kevin Epstein (kevin@epstein.co.za)